mafintosh/playback/README.md

 To install it download the [latest release](https://github.com/mafintosh/playback/releases/latest) for your platform.
 Currently only MacOSX is supported but pull requests are welcome that adds support to other platforms.

-If you think it is missing
+If you think it is missing a feature or you've found a bug feel free to open an issue, or even better sending a PR that fixes that.

 ## Development